geoscixyz/gpg/content/gravity/gravity_basics.rst

 R^3)dρ` where :math:`dρ` is **density contrast**; that is, density of host rocks minus the density of anomalous mass.

-This relation (profile) is plotted in the figure to the right.
-Also plotted is the similar result of surveying over a 2D “point” mass - i.e. a “line mass," or horizontal cylinder.
+This relation (profile) is plotted (figure to the right) assuming the survey crosses over a 2D “point” mass - i.e. a “line mass," or horizontal cylinder.
+The pattern would be similar but slightly narrower if the buried feature was a point mass or sphere.

 - Note that the “mass” must involve the density *contrast*.
 In other words, the difference between host and target densities.
 - An estimate of vertical depth to the center of mass can be obtained by equating amplitude at :math:`x=0` to twice the amplitude at :math:`x`.